Motorway 7 (Thailand): Frontage routes

 The frontage routes are the local roads running parallel to motorway route 7.
-They are designated as National Route both left and right route.
+They are designated as National Route both left and right routes.
 The left route is Thailand Route 3701 and Thailand Route 3702.

 List of facilities

 Toll rates

 These are toll rates of Motorway Route 7 in 9 tollgates.
 The toll rates is in Thai Baht (4 wheels/6 wheels/over 6 wheels).